Johnny Keefer betting profile: Sony Open in Hawaii - PGA TOUR

 At the Sony Open in Hawaii

-- Keefer has not competed in the tournament in the past five years.
+- This marks Keefer's first time competing in the Sony Open in Hawaii in the past five years.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.